metamorph-inc/metamorphosys-web/bower_components/isis-ui-components/src/library/treeNavigator/docs/readme.md

   * `expandedIconClass`: {string} to overwrite global setting,
   * `unCollapsible`: {boolean} if true, node can not collapse.

+Drag-and-drop depends on https://github.com/angular-dragdrop/angular-dragdrop.
+Include it in your app to make it function.

 __`config`__ - Object with options and tree state.

 Header options: